 The jurisdiction's interaction with the PHAs has not historically involved funding projects specific to public housing.
 Staff of St. Louis County Planning and Community Development along with several of the PHAs interact through regional housing meetings and in the normal course of their respective operations.
 These opportunities facilitate collaborative project development between the jurisdiction, PHAs, and the nonprofit service providers throughout the County and Consortium.
 Projects undertaken have recently focused on assisting the homeless through inclusion of homelessness units in PHA developed properties.
 The region's PHAs are a vital component of the homelessness housing response priorities of the St. Louis County and Northeast Minnesota Continuums of Care.

-The Chisholm HRA, Cook HRA, and Eveleth HRA applied for CDBG funding to rehabilitate their public housing units and were awared funding during FY2022.
-The Hibbing HRA applied and was awarded FY 2023 CDBG funding for their Moving to Work program.
-No HRA's applied for rehabilitation dollars.
+The Chisholm HRA, Cook HRA, and Eveleth HRA applied for CDBG funding to rehabilitate their public housing units and was awared funding.

 Actions to encourage public housing residents to become more involved in management and participate in homeownership